Data 0: README

 Implementation: Easy with SaaS and open-source core

-While nothing about this is inherently easy, first data ecosystems like Catena-X have emerged with solutions that shield complexity and simplify adoption.
-Backed by government seed funding—similar to DARPA’s role in developing core Internet technologies—the foundational software is designed to serve not only global corporations but also small and medium-sized businesses.
+While nothing about this is easy at the code level, first data ecosystems like Catena-X have emerged with solutions that shield complexity and simplify adoption.
+Backed by government seed funding—similar to DARPA’s role in developing core Internet technologies—the foundational software is open-source and designed to serve not only global corporations but also small and medium-sized businesses.
 Delivered as a fully managed, browser-based SaaS solution, there’s no need for complex systems integration.
 Onboarding is as simple as ordering mobile phone service: complete online forms, make a credit card payment, and you’re ready to go.
 No more tinkering under the hood or soldering wires—just open your browser and start doing the right thing first by ensuring better data for your use cases and AI.
+Our two case studies provide insights into first best practices and lessons learned:

 References